Imperator Furiosa: Mad Max: Fury Road

+The Vuvalini decide to trek across the salt flats to find a new home, and Furiosa initially opts to join them.
+However, Max persuades her and the Vuvalini to return to the Citadel, the only confirmed source of fresh water in the wasteland.
+Max reasons that because Joe has committed the bulk of his army (and his allies' armies) to pursue Furiosa in the desert, the Citadel must be undefended; as such, if Furiosa can get past Joe's army, she will be able to conquer the Citadel.
+He persuades Furiosa that building a new civilization with the Citadel's resources is her best chance at finding redemption.

-Eventually, Furiosa reaches her birthplace, whereupon she is received as one of the Vuvalini of Many Mothers.
-In a subsequent council, Furiosa initially opts to join the Vuvalini in their trek across the salt flats to find a new home, but is persuaded to return to the Citadel by Max when he points out that it is the closest known source of water.
-More importantly, Max points out that with the bulk of Joe's forces engaged in pursuing Furiosa, Joe's Citadel is unlikely to be well defended against an incursion.
-Capitalizing on this opportunity, Furiosa leads the rag-tag group of rebels back to the Citadel, in the process engaging in a running battle with several groups of vehicles driven by the Warboys.
-Ultimately, Furiosa is able to board Joe's truck and slay the dictator.
-Upon returning to the citadel in Joe's truck, Max displays Joe's dead body, resulting in widespread admiration for Furiosa and her exploits.
-She is last seen ascending into the citadel on a lift used to move vehicles into and out of the facility.
+Capitalizing on this opportunity, Furiosa reassumes command of the War Rig and leads the rag-tag group of rebels back to the Citadel, in the process engaging in a running battle with several groups of vehicles driven by the War Boys.
+Ultimately, Furiosa is able to board Joe's vehicle and slay the dictator.
+Upon returning to the Citadel in Joe's vehicle, she displays Joe's corpse to the crowd, earning the crowd's admiration.
+She is last seen ascending into the cliffside Citadel on a lift used to move vehicles up and down the fortress.
+Furiosa and Max later glimpse each other one more time before Max disappears into the crowd.